datanav/docs/DTLReferenceGuide.rst

        |
        | Decrypts the bytes objects in VALUES using the private key in PRIVATE_KEY.
        |
-       | Note that this function requires the VALUES parameter to either be a single instance if or a list of
+       | Note that this function requires the VALUES parameter to either be a single bytes object or a list of bytes
-       | bytes objects
+       | objects.
        |
        | The PRIVATE_KEY parameter must be a RSA private key in PEM format (PKSv8, which starts with the header
        | "-----BEGIN RSA PRIVATE KEY-----").
 The bytes data in VALUE is then decrypted to a string using the asymmetric